Access Control

 onlyAuthorized() modifier

-Check that the caller is authorized to perform the operation, following the restrictions encoded in {_getAdminRestrictions}.
+Check that the caller is authorized to perform the operation.
+See AccessManager description for a detailed breakdown of the authorization logic.

 constructor(address initialAdmin) public